osenco/my-changa/README.md

 To render the contribution form, create a new post/page and use the following shortcode as the only HTML content - `[MCFORM]`

 ## Customization
-The form can be customized with custom CSS styling of the various selectors as follows:
+The form can be customized with custom CSS styling of the various selectors as follows:<br>
   <b>Form</b> `.mc_contribution_form` or `#mc-contribution-form`<br>
   <b>Phone</b> `.mc_phone` or `#mc-phone`<br>
   <b>Amount</b> `.mc_amount` or `#mc-amount`<br>